 Eventually I calmed my fears and forced myself to read on.
 And I enjoyed the story.
 Bacigalupi, much like Margaret Atwood, is adept at thinking current events through to their logical, potential, unwelcome conclusions.
 Be warned, those conclusions aren’t always conducive to a good night’s sleep for anyone with children or grandchildren.

-Nailer must contend with henchmen engineered by combining human DNA with that of tigers, with cities sunken by melted ice caps, with an economy run by corporations, clans and cartels, on slave labor, in a world where government oversight no longer exists.
+Nailer contends with henchmen engineered by combining human DNA with that of tigers, with cities sunken by melted ice caps, with an economy run by corporations, clans and cartels, on slave labor, in a world where government oversight no longer exists.
 In other words, a third world brought to the shores of North America by the bottom line.
 Not that such a world shouldn’t be here.
 Not that we Americans should be insulated from hardship.

 To understand a little more about the world Bacigalupi envisions for Nailer, look at these photos of ship breaking by Edward Byrtynsky.